Assigning Source Accounts to Identities

 When you aggregate Source XYZ, even though correlation logic says it should match to Lisa's identity, the account is permanently linked to Joe, because of the manual correlation.
 If you want to correlate the account to Lisa instead of Joe, you can do one of the following to remove the permanent link to Joe:

-Reset all aggregated source accounts and entitlements, as described in IdentityNow REST API Source Reset.
+Reset all aggregated source accounts and entitlements.
 This option removes all Source XYZ accounts and entitlements from IdentityNow.
 When you aggregate again, the source accounts and entitlements load into IdentityNow and this time the correlation logic matches Account 123 to Lisa's identity.

 Manually move Source XYZ's account 123 by importing a new CSV file that has the Account 123 linked to Lisa's identity instead of Joe's.